obsidiansystems/ledger-app-nervos/README.md

 begin installing, as you will need to confirm and verify a few things during the process.

-Still within the virtualenv, run the `./install.sh` command included in the `nano-s-release.tar.gz` that you downloaded:
+Still within the virtualenv, run the `./install.sh` command included in the `nano-s-release.tar.gz` that you downloaded.
 This `./install.sh` script takes the path to an application directory.
-The only such directory included in the downloaded `release.tar.gz` will be `app`, so install the app like this:
+The only such directory included in the downloaded `release.tar.gz` will be `app`, so install the app like this, replacing `~/Downloads/` with whatever directory you downloaded the file into:

 ```
+cd ~/Downloads/
 tar xzf nano-s-release.tar.gz
 cd ledger-app-nervos-s
 ./install.sh app